-Mark your calendars!
-We are pleased to announce that the Second Annual Aloha Kanaloa Cultural Festival will be taking place on February 21, 2015.
-The free festival offers food, entertainment and fun, 10am to 4pm at Moku Ola, Coconut Island, in Hilo.
+The Second Annual Aloha Kanaloa Cultural Festival was held on February 21, 2015.
+The free festival offered food, entertainment and fun at Moku Ola, Coconut Island, in Hilo.

 Curious about the event?
 Check out our photo coverage of the first Aloha Kanaloa Cultural festival below.

 Stay tuned to to this site and our Facebook for the latest news and updates.
 Mahalo!

 First, we give thanks to the Akua!
 We give thanks for their Aloha, guidance and inspiration!
 Our deepest Aloha and Gratitude!